xfyre/tapestry5-xtensions/README.md

 This is a collection of Tapestry 5 components and mixins written to enhance overall UX and, in particular, Twitter Bootstrap integration.

-Initially it was created as a part of [danceconvention.net](https://danceconvention.net/), and moved to a separate open-source project as a contribution to Apache Tapestry community.
+Initially it was created as a part of [danceconvention.net](https://danceconvention.net/), and moved to separate open-source project as a contribution to Apache Tapestry community.

 ## Installation